 Most drivers noticed the accumulation of moisture in their vehicle or even smelled that nasty, musty, damp odor.
 Are you one of them?

-If you even experienced some of these situations, it’s most likely that you have a leak somewhere in your car.
-Aside from the moisture accumulation and nasty odor, leaks can also lead to wet carpet or floor mats (it’s wet but you don’t know how it got that wet), rust inside your car and often foggy windows.
+If you ever experienced some of these situations, it’s most likely that you have a leak somewhere in your car.
+Aside from the moisture accumulation and nasty odor, leaks can also lead to wet carpet or floor mats (it’s wet but you don’t know how it got that wet), rust inside your car, and often foggy windows.